 Buying Property

-Buying property in London is a significant financial commitment, with prices varying greatly by location.
-Here are the average prices per square meter in different parts of London:
+Buying property in London is a serious financial commitment, with prices that swing dramatically by postcode.
+To give you a clear picture, here are the average prices per square metre across different parts of London.

 The most affordable areas are in Greater London, such as Croydon, Hounslow, and Barking, where prices range from £4,500 to £6,500 per square meter.
 These suburbs provide more space, lower property prices, and a more relaxed pace of life while remaining accessible to central areas.